ReviewMyContract.aiReview My Contract

 Employment Offer Letters.
 Employment offer letters are the HR equivalent of an LOI.
 Binding provisions typically include: compensation (salary, bonus target), start date, title, equity grant (subject to board approval and vesting), and conditions (background check, references).
 Non-binding aspects include the specific terms of equity documentation (strike price, acceleration provisions), exact benefit plan details, and the terms of any formal employment agreement.
 Increasingly, offer letters include binding arbitration clauses, mandatory forum selection, and confidentiality obligations.
 Some states (notably California) impose limits on what an employer can include in offer letters, particularly regarding dispute resolution.

 Construction LOIs.
 In construction, LOIs are used to authorize preliminary work before the full contract is negotiated — often under time pressure to meet project timelines.
-A construction LOI typically: authorizes the contractor to begin site mobilization, order long-lead materials, and begin preliminary engineering; caps the authorized expenditure (e.g., up to $500,000 or the first two milestones); specifies which sections of the proposed contract will apply to the LOI work; and includes a termination provision allowing the owner to stop work upon notice with payment for work completed.
-Construction LOIs carry significant risk because the contractor begins incurring costs immediately, and if the full contract is not subsequently executed, disputes about what was authorized and what payment is owed are common.
+A construction LOI typically: authorizes the contractor to begin site mobilization, order long-lead materials, and begin preliminary engineering; caps the authorized expenditure (e.g., up to $500,000 or the first two milestones); specifies which sections of the proposed contract will apply to the LOI work; and includes a termination provision allowing the owner to stop work upon notice with payment for work completed. *Quake Construction v.
+American Airlines* established that construction LOIs authorizing commencement of performance can create binding obligations to pay for work completed, and that the contractor may recover reliance damages even if the full contract is never executed.

 Venture Capital Term Sheets.
 VC term sheets are the investment equivalent of an LOI and follow highly standardized formats — the National Venture Capital Association (NVCA) model documents are the industry standard.
 Key VC term sheet provisions: pre-money valuation; investment amount and closing structure; liquidation preference (1x non-participating, 1x participating, or 2x+); anti-dilution protection (broad-based weighted average vs. narrow-based vs. full ratchet); conversion rights; pro rata rights; information rights; board composition and protective provisions; drag-along rights; right of first refusal and co-sale rights; and vesting acceleration.
 VC term sheets are almost always non-binding on economic terms but binding on exclusivity (typically 30–45 days) and sometimes expense reimbursement.